Australian Storer wins on Vuelta mountain as Roglic holds lead - RFI

 Australian climb specialist Michael Storer of the DSM team won a mountainous stage 7 of the Vuelta a Espana on Friday, soloing to victory after escaping a 30-rider breakaway.

-Primoz Roglic clung on to the overall leader's red jersey as he came home with Egan Bernal and Adam Yates 3min 33sec later.
+Primoz Roglic clung on to the overall leader's red jersey as he came home in the tailwind of key rival Egan Bernal and Adam Yates 3min 33sec later.
 But Spanish hopes were hit as Mikel Landa was dropped and Alejandro Valverde pulled out through injury.

 The stage started and finished with major climbs and Storer skipped away with 2km remaining up the Balcon de Alicante, an 8.4km climb with sections at 14 percent gradient giving a slo-mo feel to the progress.

-Another escapee, Austria's Felix Grossschartner of Bora-Hansgrohe leapt into second in the overall standings giving Roglic a fright by closing to within 8sec of the lead.
+Another escapee, Austria's Felix Grossschartner of Bora-Hansgrohe leapt into second in the overall standings giving Roglic a fright by closing to within 8sec of the lead, with Movistar rider Enric Mas in third at 25sec.

-Roglic chased the escape group vigorously with Briton Yates and his team leader Bernal following the Slovenian.
+Roglic had his work cut out Friday and was forced to chase the escape group vigorously as Briton Yates and his team leader Bernal tried their best to drop the Slovenian.

+"It was really hot today," said Roglic of the 28C sunshine.
+"And we were on the first hill right away.
+It felt like a really long day," he said.

+"I was just hoping for it to be over as soon as possible.

 Landa, Fabio Aru and Richard Carapaz all lost around 30sec on their general classification rivals.